-- For example, we understand that there has been some discussion about using national development banks, like BNDES in Brazil, to channel financial relief to difference sectors. - Similarly, we know that multilaterals, like the IMF, World Bank and Inter-American Development Bank, have publicly announced financial support to governments and public entities trying to cope with the COVID-19 crisis, including through disbursements under pandemic bonds and other measures.
+- For example, we understand that the Brazilian government may be considering a US\$2.06 billion package of emergency loans to electricity distribution companies who have been affected by a sudden drop in demand due to the crisis and a rise in consumer payment defaults, which in turn might affect those utilities' ability to pay their obligations to power generation and transmission companies.
+We also understand that there has been some discussion about using national development banks and similar institutions, like BNDES in Brazil, to channel financial relief to different sectors, as has recently been approved in Colombia through Findeter (Financiera de Desarrollo Territorial, S.A.). - Similarly, we know that multilaterals, like the IMF, World Bank and Inter-American Development Bank, have publicly announced financial support to governments and public entities trying to cope with the COVID-19 crisis, including through disbursements under pandemic bonds and other measures.

 While our colleagues in the LATAM COVID-19 Task Force generally thought that governments would continue to support investment in energy and infrastructure, it remains to be seen whether economic stimulus packages will provide support to energy and infrastructure projects, how the government will choose to direct or provide that support, what form any support will take, and the details of that support.
-For example, we note that there may be renewed discussion in Brazil about reducing or eliminating subsidies for renewables.
-We will endeavor to continue to track actions and initiatives proposed and adopted by the governments in the surveyed countries in future updates.